-- (a) It is recognised that union delegates or elected workplace representatives, with approval of the Union will participate in the following duties free from any discrimination in their employment when it is required to do so: - represent the interests of members to the employer; - consult with union members and other employees for whom the delegate is a bargaining representative; - participate in the operation of the Union which includes representing members on workplace issues; - represent members on any relevant consultative committee at the workplace. - attend union education; - address new employees about the benefits of union membership at the time that they enter employment; - attend courses conducted by an approved training provider, that are designed to provide skills and competencies that will assist the delegate or workplace representative contribute to the prompt resolution of disputes and or grievances in the workplace; - attend union annual Delegates Conference - (b) It is recognised that union training leave is in most instances unpaid, however an employee can make application to the employer for paid union training leave.
+- (a) It is recognised that union delegates or elected workplace representatives, with approval of the employer and upon application in writing, shall be granted up to a combined total of five (5) days paid leave each calendar year, non-cumulative, to:: - represent the interests of members to the employer; - consult with union members and other employees for whom the delegate is a bargaining representative; - participate in the operation of the Union which includes representing members on workplace issues; - represent members on any relevant consultative committee at the workplace. - attend union education; - address new employees about the benefits of union membership at the time that they enter employment; - attend courses conducted by an approved training provider, that are designed to provide skills and competencies that will assist the delegate or workplace representative contribute to the prompt resolution of disputes and or grievances in the workplace; - attend union annual Delegates Conference - workplace delegates are approved to email relevant persons relating to a matter however they are not authorised to send out emails to all workplace users. - (b) It is recognised that union training leave is in most instances unpaid, however an employee can make application to the employer for paid union training leave.
 Paid union training leave will be only granted by the discretion of the employer.
 The application to the employer must be in writing, include the nature, content and duration of the course to be attended, and normally be provided with 14 days' notice of the proposed training. - (c) An employee can also make application for non-paid training leave.
 This leave is subject to the employer agreeing to release the delegate from their normal roster if the delegate was rostered to work during the time of leave.
 Normally, 14 days' notice of the proposed training is required. - (d) The granting of any leave pursuant to this clause shall be subject to the employer being able to make adequate staffing arrangements amongst current employees during the period of such leave.
-The employer shall not use this subclause to avoid an obligation under this clause.
+The employer shall not use this subclause to avoid an obligation under this clause. - (e) Leave of absence granted pursuant to this clause, shall count as service for all purposes of this Agreement and will not be unreasonably refused. - (f) Each employee on paid leave approved in accordance with this clause, shall be paid at ordinary time earnings.
+For the purpose of this subclause "ordinary time earnings" for an employee means the classification rate, over-award payment, superannuation and shift loading, which otherwise would have been payable. - (g) All expenses (such as travel, accommodation and meals) associated with or incurred by the employee attending a training course as provided in this clause shall be the responsibility of the employee or the Union. - (h) An employee may be required to satisfy the employer of attendance at the course to qualify for leave.

-- (e) Leave of absence granted pursuant to this clause, shall count as service for all purposes of this Agreement.
-Subject to such leave of absence not exceeding three days at any one time and or five days annually. - (f) Each employee on paid leave approved in accordance with this clause, shall be paid at ordinary time earnings.
-For the purpose of this subclause "ordinary time earnings" for an employee means the classification rate, over-award payment, superannuation and shift loading, which otherwise would have been payable. - (g) All expenses (such as travel, accommodation and meals) associated with or incurred by the employee attending a training course as provided in this clause shall be the responsibility of the employee or the Union. - (h) An employee may be required to satisfy the employer of attendance at the course to qualify for leave. - (i) An employee granted leave pursuant to this clause shall, upon request, inform the employer and employees generally of the nature of the course attended and their observations on it.
+(i) An employee granted leave pursuant to this clause shall, upon request, inform the employer and employees generally of the nature of the course attended and their observations on it.